India 2023

 Student report on the 10th grade educational trip to India in March 2023, with many experiences and impressions.

 Our trip to India was full of surprises and completely exceeded our expectations.
-We had initially assumed that India was a poor and dirty country, but immediately upon arrival we were fascinated by the green beauty of the country.
+We had initially assumed that India was a poor and dirty country, but as soon as we arrived we were fascinated by the green beauty of the country.

 The flight to India was exciting for all of us, as it was our first time flying with the class.
-Upon arrival, we didn't notice much difference from the weather in Dubai at first.
-But as we rode the bus through the streets of Delhi, we immediately saw the contrasts.
+On arrival, we didn't notice much difference to the weather in Dubai at first.
+But when we took the bus through the streets of Delhi, we immediately saw the contrasts.
 The streets were crowded with people, sacred cows, dogs and even elephants.
 Tuktuks could be seen everywhere.
-Next to magnificent houses there were also slums, which was a completely new experience for us.
+In addition to magnificent houses, there were also slums, which was a completely new experience for us.

 The first bus ride to the school was long, but we had a lot of fun and there was so much to see.
 Our Indian host families had been eagerly awaiting our arrival.
 We were welcomed in the traditional way with colorful flower wreaths.
 We spent the very first night with our host families.